CBeebies Land Review

 We loaded up with our swimming bags and started to navigate our way through the maze of the Alton Towers Resort.
 At this point, I looked for my phone and discovered it was not where I thought it would be.
 In fact, I hadn’t seen it since we stopped for breakfast.
 Just before we had that race.
 This was quite a blow.
 I had to take a few deep breaths before we continued with our day.

 To conclude this story, I logged into google and found out I could contact my phone remotely to find out where it was and lock it.
 I could even check it’s battery life.
-The WiFi was too weak at the hotel to do so in the evening, but in the morning I found it was exactly where I thought it would be.
 I was able to add a message to the home screen, asking whoever found it to phone David.
 Someone from McDonald’s did phone, and we picked it up on the way home.
 36 hours and 86 WhatsApp messages later.

 Our Next Problem

 So phoneless I headed with the family into the waterpark.
 It’s a bit of trek to the front entrance.
 You have to walk some long corridors, through the conference hotel, then along a walkway around the edge of the waterpark.
 All the while, we had an increasingly excited 3-year-old rushing from one viewpoint to the next, pointing out all the things he could see.
 The waterpark was quiet.
 Too quiet.
 Yep, turns out that despite me booking advance tickets for that day the waterpark is in fact closed on Thursdays.

 We were devastated, but we had to stay cheerful for Ted.
 We marched back to the hotel lobby and politely demanded an explanation.
 They didn’t seem especially surprised and suggested we simply go to the theme park today.
 But our tickets are booked for tomorrow.
 No problem here is some tickets for today.